Types of Kitchen Knives: Complete Home Cook's Guide

 5. Bread Knife

-These types of kitchen knives are also available in a distinctive fiddle bow shape, a hacksaw-style design with space between the handle and the blade that makes for equal, even slices every time.
+Often, the best sets of cooking knives come with a handy bread knife.
+These types of kitchen knives are usually just a heavy-duty version of a serrated knife, but they're also available in a distinctive fiddle bow shape — a hacksaw-style design with space between the handle and the blade that makes for equal, even slices.

 6. Boning Knife